 Let’s get a few facts out of the way first.
-There is no one solution that will work for every fellowship, synagogue, christian or other churches.
+There is no one solution that will work for every fellowship, synagogue, Christian or other churches.
 Secondly, church software shouldn’t be picked based on bottom line pricing – ever.
 Click here to see why.
 Pricing shouldn’t be reviewed until after the church made the decision ‘will the software work in our organization’.

-When choosing software, several factors to consider is, ROI, church transparency, member’s data organized well, communication to church members, church directory creation, and is reporting compliance obeyed.
+When choosing software, several factors to consider are ROI, church transparency, member’s data organized well, communication to church members, church directory creation, and is reporting compliance obeyed.
 Compliant reporting for contributions and accounting in one system is essential, plus it keeps the church from unnecessary politics – internally or externally.

 In this blog, we will try to give some guidelines only based on church size.
-However the church should have brainstorming sessions of what they want for features.
+However, the church should have brainstorming sessions of what they want for features.
 Additionally, the church should review what is and isn’t working right, and where do they plan on being in a few years.

 Below we review membership software in comparison to size of church.
-While this isn’t the only matrix to look at when deciding to take a step towards using church software, it’s important to understand how size of the organization may affect the ‘when’ and ‘which software’ questions.
+While this isn’t the only matrix to look at when deciding to take a step towards using church software, it’s important to understand how the size of the organization may affect the ‘when’ and ‘which software’ questions.
 Church software comes in all different variations, where some work well in small to medium size churches but not large churches, whereas others work really well in large churches but the complexity is too much for a small church.

 The household numbers are just loose guidelines.
 To translate from a member to household count, you can take the member count and divide it by 3.
 So if you have 500 members, you would have about 166 households.
 The church should be counting active, friends, and other statuses in this count as you should be tracking and communicating to all of them at some level.